Zero Trust has come a long way from being a buzzword to becoming a business imperative.

-As network infrastructure becomes more complex and data security becomes a business imperative, adopting a Zero Trust security model can help organizations effectively secure devices, apps, users, and data — regardless of location.
+As network infrastructure becomes more complex and data security becomes a business imperative, adopting a Zero Trust strategy can help organizations effectively secure devices, apps, users, and data — regardless of location.

-Here are some other steps to follow when implementing a Zero Trust security model:
+Here are some other steps to follow when implementing a Zero Trust strategy:

 - Distinguish between managed and unmanaged devices